samescolas/filler/README.md

 ./resources/filler_vm -p1 (INSERT PLAYER1 HERE) -p2 (INSERT PLAYER2 HERE) -f (MAP)

-Maps are located in .resources/maps, players are located in ./resources/players.
+Maps are located in .resources/maps and players are located in ./resources/players.

 Makefile compiles to the same player as ./resources/me.